eolesinski/poliscipy/docs/citation.md

 If you find PoliSciPy useful in your research, academic projects, or software development, please consider citing it.
 Proper citation helps others discover the project and supports its ongoing development!

+---

+## Pre-made Entries

-Below are a few pre-made entries for citing PoliSciPy:
+Below is a list of a few pre-made entries for citing PoliSciPy:

 ### bibtex